platonai/PulsarRPA/README.md

 The SQL above downloads a Web page from wikipedia, find out the references section and extract all external reference links.

+Extract data from a batch of pages, and turn them into a table:

     SELECT
       DOM_BASE_URI(DOM) AS BaseUri,
       DOM_FIRST_TEXT(DOM, '.brand') AS Title,